auth0/docs/refresh-token.md

 Among other security measures, like signing, every `id_token` has an expiration.
 By default this is set to 10 hours since issue time, but it can be changed.

-Applications that are installed on a device such as a computer, a smartphone or a device might often want to avoid asking the user to enter credetnials each time a token expires.
+Applications that are installed on a device such as a computer or a smartphone among others, might often want to avoid asking the user to enter credetnials each time a token expires.

-A `refresh_token` is an artifact that allows the application to request Auth0 to issue a new token.
+A `refresh_token` is an artifact that allows the application to request Auth0 to issue a new `id_token`.
 This works as long as the __refresh token__ is not revoked in the server.

 Think of a __refresh token__ as a permission to renew tokens indefinitely, until you cancel that permission (which happens when it is __revoked__).
 When that happens, user will have to login again no matter what.